UwQ-Official/uwq-official.github.io/game-stuff/teardown/functions.md

 > ## Return value
 >
-> current tool recoil amount (number) - 0 if tool doesn't have recoil or isn't used
+> recoil (number) - 0 if tool doesn't have recoil or isn't used

 Gets the current tool's recoil amount.